yuanfang313/CIM642_Physical_Computing/note/readme.md

   </p>

 So you can see computer interpretates the behavior "press the button" as a sequence of "0 & 1".
-And the reson that there are more then one "0" or "1" when the button pressed or released is that the satus of the button is checked every serial.
+And the reason that there are more then one "0" or "1" when the button pressed or released is that the satus of the button is checked every serial.

 ### 1. One press on one button;